Serving new arrivals. Serving long-time residents. Serving the South Side.

 Our free store, La Tiendita, began with volunteers going from house to house to collect donations and delivering them to makeshift migrant shelters in Chicago police stations.
 We eventually opened a physical location in Washington Park, and in April 2024, we moved to our new home inside the Coppin Community Center, a social service nonprofit that has long served South Side residents.
 In doing so, we committed ourselves to serving all Chicagoans, not just new arrivals.

-Over the last three years, city services have been strained, and there has been anger from some residents at the amount of resources being dedicated to new arrivals.
-People rightly critiqued the city for not doing enough to support Chicagoans who have lived here for generations.
+Over the last three years, local services have been strained, and there’s been anger at the amount of resources being dedicated to people new to the city.
+Long-time residents have rightly critiqued the city for not doing enough to support Chicagoans who have lived here for generations.

 But what Chicago’s rapid expansion of its shelter system also showed was that we are capable of rethinking how we address the most persistent issues facing our city.
-We’re establishing the MESA Coalition in order to use the lessons we’ve learned in the last few years to build a better Chicago.
-Our mission is to support immigrants on the South Side, but we are committed to creating a city where, rather than competing over limited resources, every person — regardless of their race, zip code, or immigration status — has the resources and support they need to build a better life for themselves.
+We created the Manos Entrelazadas South Side Alliance (MESA) in order to use the lessons we’ve learned in the last few years to build a better Chicago.
+Our mission is to support immigrants on the South Side, but we are committed to creating a city where, rather than competing over limited resources, every person has the support they need to build a better life for themselves.

 In the Media